kevitiyagalaBehan/E-Commerce-Platform/README.md

 # E-Commerce-Platform
-Modern e-commerce platform for a restaurant, allowing users to browse and order items.
+Modern e-commerce platform for a restuarant, allowing users to browse and order items.

 # Technologies Used
 - HTML